-This type of data can be helpful for retail and restaurant marketing because it gives you concrete data about how your customers behave in your physical locations.
+In short, this type of data can be helpful for retail and restaurant marketing because it gives you concrete data about how your customers behave in your physical locations.

 For instance, if you notice your average customer dwell time double between the hours of 10am – 11 am, you can take steps in your marketing and operations to try and bring it back within normal limits.

 These types of key performance indicators are something you may not have even noticed without location analytics.